Location, Hours & Phone

 Join a Club

 Joining a Club is a great way to enrich your academic experience and meet people with similar interests.
 GWC has clubs of all types that focus on a variety of topics and interests.
 To join a Club, attend a meeting, contact the club advisor, join through a current member, or attend Club Expo during the fall or spring semester.
-Club meeting times can be found on the GWC App, and are also listed below.
+Club meeting times can be found on the GWC App, and are also listed online.

 Start a Club